 The United States has recently undertaken the task of updating its antiquated magnetic strip technology with EMV chips, like those used in Europe and throughout most of the world.
 However, this attempt to beef up credit card security has actually led to credit card fraud spikes across the board.
 The increase in credit cards is affecting Americans as well as Europeans in the U.S.

 With the U.S. being the only G20 country that has not yet transitioned to the EMV system, industry insiders have revealed that approximately 60 percent of fraud on UK-issued cards comes from the United States and many credit card issuers are declining purchases made in the U.S. on European cards because it is deemed as too risky.
 Experts believe that the credit card fraud spikes of UK-issued cards in the U.S. is because fraudsters have migrated their efforts to the easiest target – and right now that’s here.

-This is believed to have an affect on tourism revenues in the United States.
-Brazil experienced the same problem, but saw an increase of 27 percent in approval of foreign cards.
+This is believed to have an effect on tourism revenues in the United States.
+Brazil experienced the same problem but saw an increase of 27 percent in approval of foreign cards.

 The transition to EMV chip is believed to be a near-cure all.
 Experts believe that by October 2015, nearly 70 percent of American credit and debit cards will have EMV chips, which is also when merchants assume the responsibility of card losses on cards with magnetic strips.

 The ambiguity of the early stages of the transition is sure to create a hotbed of credit card fraud spikes.
 This is a time when kinks will be worked out of the system and fraud assessment will be a challenge initially.
 Experts also believe that fraud is likely to shift to “card-not-present” schemes (e-commerce sites, ATMs, etc.).